Do you need okra in gumbo?

 While gumbo is often associated with Louisiana and Cajun cuisine, its influence goes beyond these boundaries.
 Similar okra-based stews and soups can be found in other parts of the South, wherever there is a significant African American population.
 This showcases the widespread popularity and cultural significance of gumbo in the entire Southern region.

-See also How to Clean Your Rice Cooker after Parboiled Rice
+See also How to Use an Aroma Rice Cooker to Make Perfect Brown Rice

 The Cultural Blend in Gumbo